 Judaism understands us not as masters, but as trustees, of God’s creation.
 We have a primary responsibility to care for the earth and leave it to our children in a state of wholeness and health.
 At the OJC we are trying to improve our eco profile in a multitude of ways which we detail below.
 For details of the Eco Synagogue project as a whole follow this link to their website.

-After deciding to register with Eco Synagogue we completed the initial survey, then looked at where we stand on each of the areas specified by the questionnaire.
-Over the last twelve months we have been amending a variety of areas of synagogue practice and raising awareness amongst the community in line with the Eco Synagogue audit criteria.
+After deciding to register with Eco Synagogue we completed the initial survey, then looked at where we stand on each of the areas specified by their audit.
+We have amended a variety of areas of practice and raised awareness amongst the congregation in line with the Eco Synagogue audit criteria.
 You can read, below, about the steps we took.
 We are delighted to have achieved their Silver Award status.
 There is a long way to go, but we hope to continue improving our eco credentials and, one day, go for Gold.

 “The environmental crisis is not simply a technological problem to be resolved through better science.
 It is a moral and spiritual crisis in our relationship with the earth.”
 (Eco Synagogue)

 Our starting point was to invite Rabbi Wittenberg to launch the project with a talk to the community; alongside this we began to make suggestions on a weekly basis to members about how to be more eco-friendly at home through a new “Green Tips” section in our weekly bulletin and our monthly newsletter.
 We have also encouraged members to stop receiving the monthly bulletin as a paper copy and to receive it in digital form.
 We have been much more aware of reducing the number of unnecessary paper handouts – and making announcements orally or putting up a single notice on the notice board where possible.